Schedule changes arranged and confirmed

 The Eagles open up the season on Feb.
 6 with a tournament at UCF

-Ashley Obrest assumed control of the Boston College softball program for the 2012 season and enters her third year as head coach of the Eagles.
+Ashley Obrest assumed control of the Boston College softball program for the 2012 season and enters her fourth year as head coach of the Eagles.

 The Eagles had a 14-38 record under Obrest in 2013 and were led offensively by Tory Speer, who was named captain for the 2014 season along with Nicole D'Argento and Alana DiMaso.
 Speer hit 15 homeruns to set a single-season Boston College record and earned second-team All-ACC Honors.

 In her first campaign, Obrest guided Boston College to its first 20-win season in five years.
 The new skipper guided the Eagles to their best start in the previous decade, winning 10 of the first 12 games, before finishing with a 23-30 (3-18 ACC) mark.
 BC was victorious in the games versus NCAA Tournament teams, including the first defeat of a nationally ranked team (North Carolina) in three seasons.
 Under Obrest's tutelage, junior Nicole D'Argento pitched and hit her way to First Team All-ACC honors and freshman second baseman Andrea Filler collected a second team accolade.